muneer78/muneer78.github.io/_posts/2022-04-04-great-lines-the-weird-situations-edition.md

 ---
-tags: great-lines
+date: 2022-04-04
-title: "Great Lines: The Weird Situations Edition"
+title: The Weird Situations Edition
+tags: newsletter
 ---

 This quote by Andy Warhol has always resonated with me as a way to explain my youth: